TerenceLiu98/terenceliu98.github.io.source/content/projects.md

 ## Medical Image arounds Us: Deep Learning with Medical Image Processing(MIP)

-These articles are introducing the paper I read and the code I reproduce in Medical Image Analysis/Processing.
-More generally, medical image processing is a subset of image processing or computer vision.
-Therefore, I would also post some of the paper ouside the MIP but inside the CV.
+These articles are introducing the paper I read and the code I reproduce in Medical Image Analysis/Processing. <u>More generally, medical image processing is a subset of image processing or computer vision.
+Therefore, I would also post some of the paper ouside the MIP but inside the CV.</u>

 1. [RetiGAN: A GAN-based model on retinal Image synthesis](/post/MedCV-retigan-1)
 2. []